daveugo796/daveugo796.github.io/about.md

 ## Contact

-To see my fitness work or for collaborateions, follow and contact me on instagram; daveugo769
+To see my fitness work or for collaborateions, follow and contact me on instagram @ "daveugo769"
  Email: davidugonna441@gmail.com